OpenMDAO/dymos/joss/paper.md

         # These all have diagonal partial-derivative jacobians
         ar = np.arange(self.options['num_nodes'])

-        # use openmdao to compute the partial derivatives using complex-step
+        # Ask OpenMDAO to compute the partial derivatives using complex-step
         # with a partial coloring algorithm for improved performance
         self.declare_partials(of='*', wrt='*', method='cs')
         self.declare_coloring(wrt='*', method='cs', show_summary=True)